cevou/openui5-redux-model/README.md

 ## Usage

 To use the redux model you first have to instantiate a redux store.
 You can find more information about what options are available in the redux documentation.
-Then you can instantiate the Model and the it for the UI5 Core, your component, ....
+Then you can instantiate the Model and set it for the UI5 Core, your component, ....

 ```javascript